leebehrens/linux-notes/docs/_notes/firmware-update.md

 layout: note
 date: 2022-05-13
 tags: hardware thinkpad t470
+excerpt:
 ---

 How to update firmware using `fwupd`.
 The alternative is to check hardware vendors' websites for the appropriate firmware and installers.

+{{site.callout_caution}} I used this once on Debian 11 and found my Thinkpad T470 temporarily bricked.
+It might be better to use Lenovo's bootable updating utility.

 ## Installing